You’ll see credit for completing this quiz in “Unit 1 Cumulative Assessment.”

 Great work.
 Hemoglobin and insulin consist of multiple polypeptide chains.

-HINT FOR NEXT TIME: Both hemoglobin and insulin consist of multiple polypeptide chains.
+Hint: Both hemoglobin and insulin consist of multiple polypeptide chains.

 [q json=”true” hotspot_user_interaction=”label_prompt” show_hotspots=”” dataset_id=”Molecules of Life Click-on Challenge|2caccf8e7c0c5″ question_number=”6″ unit=”1.Chemistry_of_Life” topic=”1.5.Proteins”] TOPIC: Proteins: tertiary interactions